Moderate Adaptive Linear Units (MoLU): Experiment

-We begin our experiment with Lotka-Volterra model, the commonly used simple model of NeuralODEs.
+-0.1in We begin our experiment with Lotka-Volterra model, the commonly used simple model of Neural ODEs.
 Coefficients and initial conditions in the Lotka-Volterra equations were all identical to the setting in \cite{homotopy}.
 Following \cite{stiff}, we generated training data by numerically over the time span $t \in [0, 6.1]$, then adding Gaussian noise with zero mean and standard deviation $5\%$ of the mean of each channel.
-We set 4,000 epochs for each experiment, the learning rate was 0.02, and random seeds were used for 10, 20, 30 for each activation function, and standard errors were used.\\ \cref{fig:losses_states} and \cref{fig:bar} show that our activation function is not only rapidly approaching the minimum of a loss function, but also showing a very stable performance.\\
+We set 4,000 epochs for each experiment, the learning rate was 0.05, and random seeds were used for 10, 20, 30 for each activation function.\\ \cref{fig:losses_states} and \cref{fig:bar} show that our activation function is not only rapidly approaching the minimum of a loss function, but also showing a very stable performance.\\ It is worth noting that our implementation of MoLU was defined manually as a custom Python function, without any low-level optimization.
+In contrast, the other activation functions were invoked directly from torch.nn.functional, which are internally optimized for performance within the PyTorch framework.
+Despite this disadvantage, MoLU not only achieved the highest accuracy, but also exhibited the fastest training convergence among all tested activation functions.

 \FloatBarrier